libretro/docs/docs/guides/runahead.md

 Calculating several frames in advance means that your machine must be fast enough to run the core at that level of speed.
 **The higher the number of frames you are going to run ahead of emulation, the higher demands it places on your CPU.**

+## More detailed explanation
-# More detailed explanation by its author Dwedit
+Here is a more detailed explanation on runahead by its author Dwedit.

 How the Run-Ahead feature currently works: